High-Dimensional Granger Causality for Climatic Attribution: Empirical Granger Causality Analysis

-Finally, Figure \ref{Y to T disagr} displays the causal paths from GDP to temperature.
+Finally, Figure \ref{Y to T disagr} displays the Granger causal paths from GDP to temperature.
 We observe a total of 10 paths passing through all the variables, including the greenhouse gases.
-This gives clear evidence of how GDP has a broad, outsourcing interplay through time with several climate variables in the span of 3 years.
-Interestingly, there are two shortest paths from Y to T, one passing through CH$_4$ and one, like in the case of CO$_2$ and CH$_4$, passing through ocean heat content.
-Instead, the longest path touches on $6$ of the remaining vertices, including two of the greenhouse gases: $Y\to O\to N\to N_2O\to CO_2\to S\to V\to T.$ In general, we observe temperature being caused directly from N, O, CH$_4$, V, where N, O and V are the same direct ones observed as in the analysis in Section \ref{subsec_2}, although here no direct effect of GDP is observed but instead methane is found to directly cause temperature anomalies.
-From Figure \ref{fig_disaggr1} we observe few \emph{feedback} relations too: as observed in Section \ref{subsec_2} a bidirectional relationship is established between ENSO and temperature.
+This gives evidence of how GDP has a broad interplay through time with several climate variables in the span of 3 years.
+Interestingly, there are two shortest paths from $Y$ to $T$, one passing through $CH_4$ and one, like in the case of $CO_2$ and $CH_4$, passing through ocean heat content.
+Instead, the longest path touches on $6$ of the remaining vertices, including two of the greenhouse gases: $Y\to O\to N\to N_2O\to CO_2\to S\to V\to T.$ In general, we observe temperature being caused directly from $N$, $O$, $CH_4$, $V$, where $N$, $O$ and $V$ are the same direct ones observed as in the analysis in Section \ref{subsec_1}, although here no direct effect of GDP is observed but instead methane is found to directly cause temperature anomalies.
+From Figure \ref{fig_disaggr1} we observe few \emph{feedback} relations too: as observed in Section \ref{subsec_1} a bidirectional relationship is established between ENSO and temperature.
 ENSO is the only variable for which temperature anomalies is found to be a leading indicator.
-We also observe a feedback between CO$_2$ and N$_2$O, one between CO$_2$ and ocean heat content, one between CO$_2$ and solar activity, one between N$_2$O and solar activity and finally one between solar activity and stratospheric aerosols.
+We also observe a feedback between $CO_2$ and $N_2O$, one between $CO_2$ and ocean heat content, one between $CO_2$ and solar activity, one between $N_2O$ and solar activity and finally one between solar activity and stratospheric aerosols.